-On Christmas Eve at midnight we celebrated — as all good Mexicans do — and we gathered around the Christmas tree to begin opening our gifts.
-When it was finally my turn, I ripped the gift wrap off and to my disappointment, saw a sewing machine.
+One Christmas when I was a little girl, I saw a big box under the Christmas tree with my name on it.
+I was so excited to open it!
+In our house, big Christmas presents were rare.
+When it was finally my turn, I ripped the gift wrap off and — to my disappointment — saw a sewing machine.
 I tried to disguise my disappointment, but I am not good at faking things.
 I tried though, because I knew my father had worked hard to purchase it for me.

-Years later in middle school, I took Home Economics and my love for sewing grew once I figured out how to work the beast.
+Years later, in middle school, I took home economics and my love for sewing grew once I figured out how to work the beast.
 I believe that Christmas present, my sewing machine, planted a seed of interest and love for sewing in me.
 But it wasn’t until the home economics course that it all came together.
 By then I had already decided I wanted to be a fashion designer.
 I loved drawing and I enjoyed sewing.
 I had notebooks filled with my chic fashion line of ladies clothing.

 This was how my love for sewing, fashion and fabric design grew into a wonderful hobby, and not the fashion design career I dreamed of as a child.
 I did, however, make a lot of my clothes in high school and college.

 Here are 6 easy sewing projects you can do with your kids for beginner to intermediate levels.
 And remember, sewing can be an art that both boys and girls enjoy, so don’t be afraid to let your boys try out some of these fun projects.